LukasMarx/ai-food-blog/src/content/posts/Apple Turnovers.md

 recipeYield: "4"
 calories: 470
 recipeCuisine: "American"
+recipeInstructions:
+  [
-recipeInstructions: ["Preheat the oven to 375°F (190°C) and line a baking sheet with parchment paper.",
-                     "In a large mixing bowl, combine the flour, sugar, and salt.
+    "Preheat the oven to 375°F (190°C) and line a baking sheet with parchment paper.", "In a large mixing bowl, combine the flour, sugar, and salt.
 Add the cold, cubed butter and use a pastry cutter or your hands to work the butter into the flour mixture until it resembles coarse crumbs.", "Add the ice water and mix until the dough comes together.
 Divide the dough into 4 equal portions and shape each into a disk.
 Wrap the disks in plastic wrap and refrigerate for at least 30 minutes.", "In a separate mixing bowl, combine the diced apples, brown sugar, cinnamon, nutmeg, salt, and lemon juice.
 Mix until the apples are evenly coated.", "On a floured surface, roll out each disk of dough into a circle about 1/8 inch thick.
 Cut each circle into quarters.", "Spoon about 2 tablespoons of the apple mixture onto one side of each dough quarter, leaving a small border around the edge.
 Fold the other half of the dough over the filling and press the edges to seal.", "Transfer the turnovers to the prepared baking sheet.
 Use a sharp knife to cut 2 or 3 small slits in the top of each turnover to allow steam to escape.", "In a small bowl, whisk together the beaten egg and water to make an egg wash.
 Brush the tops of the turnovers with the egg wash and sprinkle with turbinado sugar.", "Bake the turnovers for 20-25 minutes, or until golden brown.
-Allow to cool for a few minutes before serving."
+Allow to cool for a few minutes before serving.", ]
-                    ]
 ---

 ## Why Apple Turnovers Are the Perfect Fall Dessert

 Fall is the season of apples, and what better way to enjoy this fruit than in a delicious apple turnover?
 These flaky pastries are filled with warm, cinnamon-spiced apples and are the perfect dessert for any fall occasion.
 Whether you're looking for an easy and quick dessert to make for a family dinner or you want to impress your guests at a dinner party, apple turnovers are sure to please.